waocats/crabgo/src/doc/src/reference/semver.md

 This chapter provides details on what is conventionally considered a compatible or breaking SemVer change for new releases of a package.
-See the [SemVer compatibility] section for details on what SemVer is, and how Cargo uses it to ensure compatibility of libraries.
+See the [SemVer compatibility] section for details on what SemVer is, and how Crabgo uses it to ensure compatibility of libraries.

 These are only *guidelines*, and not necessarily hard-and-fast rules that all projects will obey.
 The [Change categories] section details how this guide classifies the level and severity of a change.
-Most of this guide focuses on changes that will cause `cargo` and `rustc` to fail to build something that previously worked.
+Most of this guide focuses on changes that will cause `crabgo` and `rustc` to fail to build something that previously worked.
 Almost every change carries some risk that it will negatively affect the runtime behavior, and for those cases it is usually a judgment call by the project maintainers whether or not it is a